What is a Perspective Piece?

 - How would you describe your overall experience abroad?
 What were some of the unique challenges you faced abroad as a result of your identit(ies)?

-- What advice would you give other non-traditional study abroad students to prepare them for the cultural differences they might encounter while studying abroad?
+- What advice would you give other study abroad students to prepare them for the cultural differences they might encounter while studying abroad?

 You have full control over how your Perspective Piece is shared.
 Unless otherwise specified, the following groups will have access: